-5.33 IEventSource
+5.44 IEventSource

 Event source.
 Generally, any object which could generate events can be an event source, or aggregate one.
 To simplify using one-way protocols such as webservices running on top of HTTP(S), an event source can work with listeners in either active or passive mode.
-In active mode it is up to the IEventSource implementation to call IEventListener::handleEvent(), in passive mode the event source keeps track of pending events for each listener and returns available events on demand subordinates Subordinate event source this one aggregates.
+In active mode it is up to the IEventSource implementation to call IEventListener::handleEvent(), in passive mode the event source keeps track of pending events for each listener and returns available events on demand.